 A delivery of fresh dog food might make for a better life for dogs, but it has plenty to offer dog owners, too.

-The pet store is fun when it comes to buying new toys and accessories; less so when it comes to choosing the right food amid myriad options promising countless health benefits, and then lugging a heavy bag home at the end of it.
+The pet store can be fun when it comes to buying new toys and accessories; less so when you need to choose the right food amid myriad options promising countless health benefits, and then lug a heavy bag home at the end of it.

 Direct delivery means pet food can be accurately portioned